emedio/web/content/publication/adrian-1/index.md

 ---
-title: "emle-engine: A Flexible Electrostatic Machine Learning Embedding Package for Multiscale Molecular Dynamics Simulations"
+title: "Conformational Changes and ATP Hydrolysis in Zika Helicase: The Molecular Basis of a Biomolecular Motor Unveiled by Multiscale Simulations"
 authors:
   - Adrian
   - Kirill